Hoosat-Oy/hoosatvault/README.md

 ## FAQ

-### Are my funds safe with KasVault?
+### Are my funds safe with HoosatVault?

-Yes, but to be clear KasVault itself does not store your Kaspa.
-Your Kaspa is also not stored in the Ledger device as well.
-When you send kaspa to the address you generate with KasVault, it is stored on the blockdag as a UTXO.
+Yes, but to be clear HoosatVault itself does not store your HTN.
+Your HTN is also not stored in the Ledger device as well.
+When you send HTN to the address you generate with HoosatVault, it is stored on the blockdag as a UTXO.